Law Office of William B. Wynne

 In 2012, the Third District Court of Appeals issued an opinion in Mackey v.
 State, 83 So.
 3d 942 (Fla.
-3d DCA 2012), that conflicted with the holding in Regalado.
+3d DCA 2012) (Mackey 1), that conflicted with the holding in Regalado.
 In Mackey 1, the court held that even without reasonable suspicion of criminal activity, an officer was justified in stopping someone based on mere possession of a firearm—until the officer could confirm the firearm was legally carried.7 The court then certified express and direct conflict with Regalado.8

 On review in Mackey v.
-State, (Mackey 2) 124 So.
+State, 124 So.
 3d 176 (Fla.
 2013) (Mackey 2), the Florida Supreme Court disagreed with the third district’s reasoning.
-Rather than basing its decision on the defendant carrying a concealed firearm, the Supreme Court (in Mackey 2) instead considered the totality of the circumstances, specifically that Mackey was in a high crime area and that he openly lied to the officer during the initial consensual encounter, providing, under the totality of the circumstances, the officer with a reasonable suspicion that criminal activity was occurring.
-Thus, the Supreme Court in Mackey 2 supports the proposition that, consistent with Regalado and Slydell, something more than suspicion of a concealed firearm is required to validate a Terry stop.”
-Burnett v.
-State, 246 So.3d 516 (Fla.
-5th DCA 2018).
+Rather than basing its decision on the defendant carrying a concealed firearm, the Supreme Court (in Mackey 2) instead considered the totality of the circumstances, specifically that Mackey was in a high crime area and that he openly lied to the officer during the initial consensual encounter, providing, under the totality of the circumstances, the officer with a reasonable suspicion that criminal activity was occurring.9 Thus, the Supreme Court in Mackey 2 supports the proposition that, consistent with Regalado and Slydell, something more than suspicion of a concealed firearm is required to validate a Terry stop.”10

-More recently, in 2018, the Second District Court of Appeals similarly addressed this issue and supported the ruling in Regalado.
-In Slydell v.
-State, 240 So.3d 134 (Fla.
-2nd DCA 2018), a confidential informant reported seeing Slydell inside a club with several guns concealed in his gym shorts.
+More recently, in Slydell v.
+State, 240 So.
+3d 134 (Fla.
+2nd DCA 2018), the Second District Court of Appeals similarly addressed this issue and supported the ruling in Regalado.
+In Slydell, a confidential informant reported seeing Slydell inside a club with several guns concealed in his gym shorts.
 The informant gave a detailed description of Slydell and the guns, which was communicated to police officers in the vicinity.
 When Slydell left the club, he was spotted walking by two patrol officers, who noticed a heavy object weighing down his shorts.
 The officers ordered Slydell to the ground at gunpoint and confiscated three guns from him.